Updated May 2016

-Ms. Berman graduated magna cum laude from Brown University and holds an MBA from The Anderson School at UCLA.
-Julie was elected to the RESOLVE Board of Directors in 2013.
+Julie Berman graduated magna cum laude from Brown University and holds an MBA from The Anderson School at UCLA.
+Julie is the 2015 recipient of RESOLVE’s Hope Award for service and was elected to the RESOLVE Board of Directors in 2013.

 Kelly Damron is an adjunct professor at Grand Canyon University and Chandler-Gilbert Community College where she teaches accounting courses.
 She is a member of the Arizona Society of CPAs (ASCPA) as well as the American Institute of Certified Public Accountants (AICPA).
 In 2010, she was the recipient of the ASCPA Public Service Award and she was the recipient of the Hope Award for Service from RESOLVE in 2012.